Louise Charlotte de Noailles

-Louise-Charlotte-Henriette-Philippine, Duchess de Duras, née de Noailles (1745-1832), was a French courtier and memoirist.
+Louise Charlotte de Noailles, Duchess of Duras (23 August 1745-12 February 1832), was a French courtier and memoirist.
 She served as lady in waiting to Marie Antoinette from 1770 to 1791.

 Life

-Louise-Charlotte de Duras was the daughter of Philippe de Noailles and Anne d'Arpajon.
-In 1760, she married Emmanuel-Céleste de Durfort, duke de Duras (1741-1800), with whom she had a son, Amédée-Bretagne-Malo de Durfort (1771-1838).
+Louise-Charlotte de Duras was the daughter of Philippe de Noailles, the Count of Noailles created 1st Duke of Mouchy in 1747 and Anne d'Arpajon.
+In 1760, she married Emmanuel-Céleste de Durfort, 5th Duke of Duras (1741-1800), with whom she had a son, Amédée-Bretagne-Malo de Durfort (1771-1838).

 In 1767, de Duras was appointed lady in waiting, Dame du Palais, to queen Marie Leszczynska to whom her mother served as chief lady-in-waiting.
 In 1770 she was, as her mother and many of the members of the household of the late queen, appointed to serve Marie Antoinette upon her arrival to France.
 Her mother, Anne d'Arpajon, served as the chief lady in waiting to Marie Antoinette.